 A Brief History of Padstow May Day

-Padstow’s Obby Oss celebration is one of the oldest surviving festivals in the UK, famous for both its age and its uniqueness.
+Padstow’s Obby Oss celebration is one of the oldest surviving rituals in the UK, famous for both its age and its uniqueness.
 The custom has been carried out by Padstonians over centuries has not been allowed to die out.

 The exact origin of the tradition is unknown, and have been blurred in the depths of time but like other festivals during spring it is thought to be connected with the ancient Celtic festival of Beltane held half way between the Spring equinox and Summer Solstice to celebrate the ‘fertility’ of summer.

 It’s a day when the town’s inhabitants come together for a boisterous festival of folk singing, dancing (and maybe even a little bit of drinking), accompanied by musicians with accordians and drums.
-The parade centers around two Obby Osses (Hobby Horses) – the Old (Red) Oss and the Blue Ribbon Oss, both of whom have stables from which they emerge in the morning and to which they return at night.
+The procession centers around two Obby Osses (Hobby Horses) – the Old (Red) Oss and the Blue Ribbon Oss, both of whom have stables from which they emerge in the morning and to which they return at night.
 Subtle differences in appearance of the costumes distinguish the two from each other as well as different colour ribbons adorning their masks.

 Led by a ‘teaser’ and trailed by crowds of followers dressed in white with red or blue sashes depending on the allegiance, the two main Osses pretend to try to catch maidens as they pass through the narrow streets.

 The Blue Ribbon Oss, also called the Peace Oss (a term coined at the end of WW1 in 1919) is the newer of the two, created in the 19th century by members of a temperance group trying to discourage the over-consumption of alcohol during the proceedings by the Old Oss‘ followers, although many still dispute this.